Please tap screen to zoom-in if necessary

 The Street of Sin (Syndens gata 1928, seven reels) starring Fay Wray and Olga Barclanova was begun by Stiller and finished by the director Joseph von Sternberg.
 It would be Stiller's last attempt to film in the United States before returning to Sweden in late 1927 and presently there are no copies of the film.
 Motion Picture Magazine during 1927 reported that, "Maurice Stiller, who was slated to direct Jannings in his first picture, will not be given that pleasure.
 Stiller is to handle megaphone work on Pola Negri's next production."
 Kenneth MacGowan writing about the film notes, 'The film was more distinguished for its players-Jannings and Olga Barclanova- than for its script by Joseph Sternberg.
-Paul Rotha wrote, "Taking shots through hanging iron chains did not establish the atmosphere of place, although it may have created pretty pictorial compositions.
+Paul Rotha opwrote, "Taking shots through hanging iron chains did not establish the atmosphere of place, although it may have created pretty pictorial compositions.
 Sternberg seems lodged in this gully of pictorial values.
 He has no control over his dramatic feelings (Street of Sin and very little idea of the filmic psychology of any scene that he shoots.
 He has, however some feeling for the use of women.
 His contrast of Betty Copson and Olga Baclanova in the latter film was good."
 (It might be asked if this criticism is lacking in regard to the symbolic scenework of Ingmar Bergman, and that if his "pretty pictorial compositions" have been given just enough dramatic ambiguity to become symbolic in their being arbitary, a personal obscurity accepted as having layers of meaning.)
 Sternberg's work on Stiller's film has been credited as having secured his position as the writer and director of the silent films The Last Command (1928) with Evelyn Brent and The Case of Lena Smith (1929) with Esther Ralston.

-During 1928, actress Olga Barclanova also appeared in the films The Man Who Laughs (Paul Leni, ten reels), The Dove (Roland West, nine reels), Forgotten Faces (Victor Schertzinger, eight reels), Avalanche (Otto Brower, five reels) and Three Sinners (Rowland V. Lee, eight reels).
-Three Sinners, with Warner Baxter was the second film to pair Olga Backlanova and Pola Negri, their both having appeared in the film Cloak of Death in 1915.
-During 1928, Photoplay Magazine announced, "Lucy Doraine, of Hungary has been signed by Paramount.
-She is reported to be the successor to Pola Negri."
-During 1928, Fay Wray appeared in the films Legion of the Condemned (William Wellman, eight reels), The First Kiss (Rowland V. Lee).
-It was the year she began her lengthy first marriage to playwright screenwriter John Monk Saunders.
-Legion of the Condemned also that year appeared in bookstore.
-The Grosset Dunlap Photoplay Edition advertised John Monk Saunders as having been the author of Wings and published the film as a novel rewritten from one narrative form into another by Eustace H Ball, with illustrations from the film.
-Ball himself was an author, his having written the mystery novel The Scarlet Fox and had previously adapted into novel form the photoplay of the Douglas Fairbanks film The Gaucho.
-Pola Negri during 1929 had starred in The Secret Hour (eight reels), directed by Rowland V Lee.
+The Exhibitor's Herald during 1928 announced Mauritz Stiller having died in Stockholm on the eighth of November, "He had been a patient there for a month, suffering from pleurisy".
 As late as 1933, after the Greta Garbo image had been established, Axel Ingwerson published an article in Photoplay titled, "Did Garbo Marry Stiller?"
 With the subtitle "Is there any basis I fact for this strange rumor?"
 While describing Mauritz Stiller, Ingwerson included, "The original story was that Garbo had married Stiller in Constantinople under a mutual pledge of secrecy.
 That Garbo, furthermore, would have kept the marriage a secret forever if she hadn't found it necessary to put forward her claim to Stiller's estate."
 Biographer Fredrick Sands quotes Victor Sjostrom as having said, "For a certain time at least Stiller was in love with her and she with him.
 They told me so themselves."
 I have had Victor Sjostrom quoted as having said, "At one time, Moje was without any doubt in love with Garbo and she with him." and that she had reiterated that if ever she were to love anyone, it would be Mauritz Stiller, the director who had taken her to see her first movie in the United States, "The Lady Who Lied" (1925, eight reels), starring Lewis Stone and Nita Naldi.

 Among the events of 1924 had been a visit by silent film stars Mary Pickford and Douglas Fairbanks to Stockholm, Sweden.
 The two had that year appeared on the September cover of Motion Picture Magazine in the United States.
 There are accounts that while in Sweden, Pickford and Fairbanks sailed on the small vessel The Loris with Greta Garbo and Mauritz Stiller, their departing from Lilla Skuggan, and before arriving in Saltsjobaden, their passing where Charles Magnusson lived at Skarpo.
 As he was wont to do, biographer John Bainbridge quoted an unknown source in order to indirectly quote Garbo, possibly lifted from a fan magazine, or perhaps actually from a personal interview, "Content with her little circle of friends, Garbo resolutely refused to anything to do with the conventional social life of the film colony.
 When Mary Picford invited her to a dinner in honor of Lord Montbatten...Miss Garbo declined with thanks.
 Miss Pickford then wrote Miss garbo a long letter...This pleading missive brought no results.
 'It would be the same old thing,' Garbo said to one of ther friends.
 'Strangers staring at me and talking about me.
 I would be expected to dance and I despair dancing.
 I can't do it.'"
 Marion Davies laso gave a similar dinner for Lord Montbatten where Garbo also declined her invitation.